Avisa-GA/fullstacksocial/README.md

 # Social Web App

 My project is a Social website, Users were able to share their thoughts with each other, also share photos, and comment on each other's post and like it . and users must Signup first , and then login, and They can enter to website.
-Thank you to our Instructor <strong>Daniel Scott</strong> for offering me great features to add to my project and also for his amazing workshops as always 💫 .
+Thank you again to our Instructor <strong>Daniel Scott</strong> for offering me great features to add to my project and also for his amazing workshops as always 💫 .

 ## Technologies
 - REACT | NodeJs